The RIVAF project: Understanding Poverty Assessment through Disaster Impacts

 Vulnerability often stems from a wide variety of intertwined factors that make it difficult (if not impossible) to discern the specific effects of one particular factor like the GEC.
 For example, poverty, weak governance, social and armed conflicts, current economic policies, population growth, a lack of awareness regarding vulnerability and its management, and a non-existent culture regarding disaster prevention all are typical factors which enhance vulnerability.

-In developing countries such as Guatemala, it is important to recognize that the levels of poverty and vulnerability are modified by local events such as unemployment trends and disasters; and by global events such as the food and oil crisis that preceded the global economic crisis of 2008 or the coffee crisis that took place between 2000 and 2002.
+In developing countries such as Guatemala, it is important to recognize that the levels of poverty and vulnerability are modified by local factors such as unemployment trends and disasters; and by global events such as the food and oil crisis that preceded the global economic crisis of 2008 or the coffee crisis that took place between 2000 and 2002.

 Find out more: